 Afronista African Style Stacked bracelets

 Stacking beaded bangles is a lovely way to scream Afronista without trying.
-These bangles come in many colors, and styles.
-Mix and match different types to create more interest with these African Zulu beaded large bangles
+These bangles come in many colors and styles.
+Mix and match different types to create more interest with these African Zulu beaded large bangles.
+One important feature of Zulu accessories is their flamboyant colors.

 Afronista African Style Jazzy Headbands